This is a Matlab routine to automatically predict creakiness using a model of psychoacoustic roughness.

 How to cite:

-J. Villegas, J. Perkins, and S. J. Lee, “Automatic prediction of creaky voice with psychoacoustic roughness,” J. Acoust.
-Soc.
-Am.,(SUBMITTED)
+Julián Villegas, Konstantin Markov, Jeremy Perkins, and Seunghun J. Lee, “Automatic prediction of creaky voice with psychoacoustic roughness,” JOURNAL OF SELECTED TOPICS IN SIGNAL PROCESSING, VOL. XX, NO. X, MONTH 2019,(SUBMITTED)